2002 Lima bombing

-The 2002 Lima bombing was a car bomb attack in Lima, Peru that occurred just outside the embassy of the United States, killing nine people and injuring thirty-two.
+The 2002 Lima bombing was a car bomb attack in Lima, Peru that occurred at El Polo Shopping Centre, just outside the embassy of the United States, killing nine people and injuring thirty-two.
 The blast came just three days prior to a visit to Peru from the United States President George W. Bush.
 No Americans were caught in the explosion.
 An estimated 30 kg of explosives was used in the attack.

 Attack

 The bomb was planted at a mall four blocks from the American embassy.
 A seven-floor hotel and a branch of the Banco de Crédito del Perú bank were damaged, but the embassy compound itself, sitting behind a 20 ft high wall and distant from the street, received no apparent damage.
-Two embassy security guards and one police officer were among the dead.
+Nine people died in the attack, including two embassy security guards and one police officer.
+They were later identified as follows: